Simple chicken coops can be made at minimal cost using pallets.

-We get six or seven free range cage free eggs most days; now and again only five; that's from seven hens.
+We get six or seven free range eggs most days; now and again only five.
+That is from seven hens.

-I'll get another photo this evening with the hens in situ.
-Just before dark you'll find them sitting happily in your coop, waiting for you to lock them up for the night.
+I will get another photo this evening with the hens in situ.
+Just before dark you will find them sitting happily in your coop, waiting for you to lock them up for the night.

-Deciding what is going to be the best chicken feed for your hens is obviously dependent on whether they can wander in the garden; that's where they'll find the protein for your delicious free range eggs.
-Cutworms, beetle larvae, grasshoppers and the myriad of tiny creatures in a compost heap then give them a well rounded diet, on top of the many weeds they'll nibble at.
+Deciding what is going to be the best chicken feed for your hens is obviously dependent on whether they can wander in the garden; that is where they will find the protein for your delicious free-range eggs.
+Cutworms, beetle larvae, grasshoppers and the myriad of tiny creatures in a compost heap then give them a well-rounded meal, on top of the many weeds they will nibble at.

 Betaine is an important component of best chicken feed.
-You'll find they'll gravitate to the spinach in your garden, and best of all any bread from 100% healthy flour will drive them crazy with desire.
-What is betaine?
+You will find they will gravitate to the spinach in your garden, and best of all any bread made with 100 percent flour will drive them crazy with desire.

-Careful planning of the vegetable garden needs then to be done; ours is divided into three sections.
-The hens are only allowed into an area where the plants are well established; they scratch out seedling with abandon hunting for worms in the compost.
+Careful planning of the vegetable garden needs then to be done; ours is divided into five sections.
+The hens are only allowed into an area where the plants are well established; they scratch out seedlings with abandon hunting for worms in the compost you have used.